 Here is a video on YouTube.
 It is different than the video on TikTok.

 Below is the video of the entire DIY organized sock project!
 Please check it out!
 Follow me on TikTok for more DIY Projects.

 How much did it cost to organize this sock drawer?

 This project cost me about 20 dollars.
-It was very affordable and my son really appreciated it.
+It was very affordable, and my son appreciated it.

 I hope these tips and my organized sock project inspired you to organize this space.
 Any questions?
 Please leave a comment below.
 Want to share?
 Please do!
 Connect with us on Instagram, TikTok, Pinterest, Twitter, HomeTalk, or Facebook!

-Please note these are affiliate links through Amazon, and at no additional cost to you, I will earn an affiliate commission if you click through and decide to make a purchase.
+Please note these are affiliate links through Amazon, and at no additional cost, I will earn an affiliate commission if you click through and decide to make a purchase.

 LOVE that before and after!
 It's always nice to see photos that illustrate the organizing process.

 These are great options for people.
 I know a lot of people dread the sock drawer.
 I solve the problem by buying all of the same socks.
 I have one drawer for white ones and one for black, then I don't ever have to match them up because they are all the same!